aws/eks-anywhere/designs/preflight-checks.md

 #### Validations Overview

-The `validate` command architecture will differ from the `create cluster` workflow by first creating all the necessary dependencies to run validations, then running all validations the aggregated together in the validatevalidations package.
+The `validate` command architecture will differ from the `create cluster` workflow by first creating all the necessary dependencies to run validations, then running all validations the aggregated together in the validations/createcluster package.
 The initial dependency generation will be a prerequisite to run validations and any failure during this will result in an err response for the command.

 Running the validations together after dependency generation will allow better aggregation for the validation results, as well as ensure that the `validate` runs all validations possible instead of returning early on individual validation failure.

-Ideally, the dependency generation process should be separate from the their validation to enable this architecture and allow the generation and validations to be called independently and/or together as needed.
+Ideally, the dependency generation process should be separate from the their validation to enable this architecture and allow the generation and validations to be called independently and or together as needed.

 #### Sequence Diagram

 ![preflight checks sequence diagram](images/preflight-checks-sequence.png)
 #### Validation Location

-The `validate` command adds components in the following locations to run the `create cluster` command validations.
+The `validate` command includes validations from the following locations originally based off the `create cluster` command validations.
 This does not include all code dependencies for the `validate` command.

 ```

-.
+`.
 └── eks-anywhere
     ├── cmd/eks-a/cmd
     │   ├── experiment.go